davidanthoff/compiled-binder-postbuild/README.md

 > How do I change the list of files to bake in?

 Edit the list of packages in the `init.jl` script.
-Note that packages named there must also be in your main `Project.toml`.
+Packages named there must also be in your main `Project.toml`.

 **Note:** PackageCompiler is still relatively fragile, and not all combinations of packages will succeed.